Thomas Jones, CIPT

 As a result, I am currently developing a framework that can be used in cyberlawmaking in an effort to avoid a number of problematic issues that plague efficiencies in the prosecution and defense of computer-related crime.
 By using an enterprise information security architecture as a foundation to effective cyberlaw, I believe we can explore a public policy framework that addresses a technical ecosystem by integrating the requisite technical context.

-As our Internet matures, we must promote open standards and open data, properly leverage cyberlaw and cyber-lawmaking between government and its citizens, and honestly address the globalization of this unparalleled resource.
+As our Internet matures, we must promote open standards and open data, properly leverage cyberlaw and cyberlawmaking between our government and its citizens, and honestly address the globalization of this unparalleled resource.

-My background includes a B.S. in Information Science from UNC Chapel Hill, a C.A.S. in Information Systems and Telecommunications Management from Syracuse University iSchool, and in 2014 I will begin a Masters in Studies of Law at Wake Forest University Law School focusing in Internet Law.
+My education includes a B.S. in Information Science from UNC Chapel Hill, a C.A.S. in Information Systems and Telecommunications Management from Syracuse University iSchool, and a Masters in Studies of Law at Wake Forest University Law School.